Quick Stats

 Overview

-Founded in 1981 by Mayor William Donald Schaefer, the Baltimore Civic Fund is an independent 501(c)(3) organization serving as the official fiscal sponsor for the City of Baltimore.
-The organization manages $12 million annually across more than 125 City programs focused on business and economic development, education, culture, creative economy, and job growth.
-Under President & CEO HyeSook Chung's leadership since 2019, the organization has grown its operating budget by 400% and expanded its impact across Baltimore.
-The Civic Fund earned a Four-Star rating (93%) from Charity Navigator and distributed 299 grants totaling nearly $9 million in 2023.
-Its unique role as one of a limited number of mayoral funds in the country positions it as the financial backbone connecting innovative City programs with philanthropic resources.
+Founded in 1981 by Mayor William Donald Schaefer, the Baltimore Civic Fund is an independent 501(c)(3) organisation serving as the official fiscal sponsor for the City of Baltimore.
+The organisation manages $12 million annually across more than 125 City programmes focused on business and economic development, education, culture, creative economy, and job growth.
+Under President & CEO HyeSook Chung's leadership since 2019, the organisation has expanded its impact across Baltimore.
+The Civic Fund earned a Four-Star rating from Charity Navigator and distributed 299 grants totalling nearly $9 million in 2023.
+The Civic Fund serves as the financial backbone connecting innovative City programmes with philanthropic resources.

 Funding Priorities